The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 Add me to the chain: email@example.com

-I’m an ex-tab judge who now self-identifies as a flow judge.
+I’m a TAB/flow judge.
 Tech > truth, however, will intervene (specifically in impact weighing) if those arguments go unaddressed by both teams.
+Also, I do judge kick if you're condo or uncontested.
+Anyone who needs you to spec judge kick is an LD nerd.
 Here is a pref cheat-sheet before we go into the weeds:

 Depth More args ---------------------X------- More development